mvysny/vaadin-on-kotlin/docs/databases.md

                     dp.setFilter(filter)
                 }
             }
             // wrap 'dp' in configurable filter data provider.
-This is so that the generated filter
+This is so that the filter set by the generated filter
             // components would not overwrite filter set by the custom text field filter above. grid(dataProvider = dp.withConfigurableFilter2()) {
                 setSizeFull()